our-ark/.github/docs/world-model.md

 The future is not AI replacing humans.

-The future belongs to humans and agents evolving together.
+The future belongs to human-agent systems evolving together.

-Build your agent.

-Evolve yourself.

-Become AI Native.